 - Place the flour in a shallow plate and season well with salt and pepper.
 Roll each portion of cheek in the flour and set aside.

-- Heat 2 tbsp sunflower oil in a large ovenproof casserole, one with a tight fitting lid.
+- Heat 2 tablespoon sunflower oil in a large ovenproof casserole, one with a tight fitting lid.
 Over a medium heat sear each cut of cheek on all sides.
 Remove from the pan into a clean plate once brown on all sides.
 Take care not to add too many to the pan at a time as this will only steam the meat, not brown it.

 - Once you have seared all the beef, add the final 1tbsp sunflower oil to the pan.
 Add in the braising vegetables and cook gently for 5 minutes.